OnePlus 2 vs OnePlus X full review

 Both phones feature the new Alert Slider, which lets you set the priority for notifications without taking the phone out of your pocket, but only the OnePlus 2 features a fingerprint scanner.
 And where the OnePlus 2 features futureproof USB-C for charging and data transfer, the OnePlus X has reverted to Micro-USB.
-Also see: OnePlus 2 new features in pictures.

 What's the difference between OnePlus X and OnePlus 2?
 Screen

 Whereas the OnePlus 2 is fitted with a 5.5in IPS panel, the OnePlus X has a smaller 5in AMOLED panel.
 Both are full-HD (1080p) screens, but the OnePlus X will appear clearer due to those pixels being stretched over a smaller area.